In the establishment of pasture, it is very important to know the quality of pasture or forage crop to plant in a specified area of land.

 (4) Seed Viability (or profuseness): Seeds of pasture should be viable over a long period of time.
 It should be easily propagated to ensure high pasture productivity. read seed propagation here

-(5) Resistance to Drought: Pasture which is able to withstand drought helps to maintain high productivity and ensures all-season availability of forages for livestock.
+(5) Resistance to Drought: Pasture or forage crops which is able to withstand drought helps to maintain high productivity and ensures all-season availability of forages for livestock.

-(6) Pests and Diseases: Absence of pests and diseases within a pasture ensures their increased productivity.
+(6) Pasture or forage crops are Pests and Diseases: Absence of pests and diseases within a pasture ensures their increased productivity.

 (7) Accurate Stocking : An accurate number of animals should graze a specified area of pasture.
 Overgrazing does not ensure increased productivity of pasture.

-(8) Good Management: Proper management practices such as regular weeding, rouging, irrigation, good grazing and fertilization should be practiced to ensure increased productivity of pasture.
+(8) Good Management: Proper management practices such as regular weeding, rouging, irrigation, good grazing and fertilization should be practiced to ensure increased productivity of Pasture or forage crops.

 Before pasture can established, the following factors should be considered: